BY PEGI EYERS

 White activist, academic and early supporter of Idle No More, Tobold Rollo has identified that both the deference and dominant aspect of the Settler-Ally dynamic are two sides of the same privileged coin.
 Both deference and dominance allow allies to “recline at ease” in their privilege, and allow us to avoid any risk involved in critical engagement.
 “The strategy of renouncing one’s agency and deferring accountability is itself an egregious exercise of privilege, not to mention an insult to marginalized groups who continue to have their own agency distorted or denied.
 The luxury of suspending critical thinking and judgement, given that the groups to which we are committed still struggle against the institutional suppression of their critical capacities, is a slight against them.
 In short, inverting a personal structure of dominance to produce a structure of deference is just another patronizing failure to treat members of the marginalized group as full human beings.”

 Anger may be taboo.
 But outrage is outrage.
-No longer will we accept the conditioning we have received from Empire to keep our anger repressed, as we resist the dictum "a placid population is a controlled population."
+No longer will we accept the conditioning we have received from Empire to keep our anger repressed, as we reject the dictum "a placid population is a controlled population."
 Centuries of oppression, discrimination, racism, microaggressions and treatment as “less-than” dictates no other response but rage.
-For privileged white folks, denying the anger of oppressed groups is dishonest, as well as reckless and irresponsible.
+For privileged white folks, denying our own anger, and the anger of oppressed groups, is dishonest, as well as reckless and irresponsible.
 In all its fearful, dark, liberatory and healing variations, anger IS the correct response to all that is wrong in the world.

 Anger is appropriate when the earth is commodified for the capitalist agenda, which is part of ongoing colonialism and the genocide of indigenous peoples and people of color worldwide.
 Anger is appropriate when those with the most power in what they like to refer to as “our” movement - a movement that claims to want to stop the destruction of the earth - fail to invest in the painstaking, difficult, and lifelong work to truly act towards solidarity with the struggles of Native, Black, and other migrant/diasporic/settler people of color, we who are the most affected by climate change and the industries and systems that are causing it.
 We are all born into a society that grants us power in some ways and marginalizes us in other ways.
 It is how we all hold our privileges and power, and whether we hold them with integrity, that is at question here.
 What each person does with their privilege is up to them.”